TrueWatchTech/expresscart-demo-setup-guide/README.md

    You should be able to see your host.
 Hover your mouse to see your host's at-a-glance key metrics (CPU, MEM Usage, load5).

 2. Enable container monitoring, in this case Docker, by configuring Datakit *container.conf*:
    - Go to your Linux console, change the directory to */usr/local/datakit/conf.d/container/*.
-Then copy *container.conf.sample* to *container.conf*:
+Then copy *container.conf.sample* to *container.conf* and restart Datakit:
      ```bash
      cd /usr/local/datakit/conf.d/container
      sudo cp container.conf.sample container.conf
+     sudo datakit service -R
      ```

    Validate this by going to your [Truewatch platform](https://id1-auth.truewatch.com).